github/docs/content/rest/overview/resources-in-the-rest-api.md

 {% note %}

 **Note:** Never share your client secret with anyone or include it in client-side browser code.
-Use the method shown here only for server-to-server calls.

 {% endnote %}